 For a more off-the-beaten-path experience, head to, Le Soleil D’or, a new retreat on 12-mile-long Cayman Brac, with a beach club, a 20-acre organic farm, and private villas.

 The Dominican Republic has long been considered the adventure capital of the Caribbean.
-The island’s rain forests beckon to be explored by foot, zip-line, and canopy tours, and the long coastline is perfect for surfing, snorkeling, diving, sailing and more.
+The island’s rain forests beckon to be explored via foot, zip-line, and canopy tours, and the long coastline is perfect for surfing, snorkeling, diving, sailing and more.
 Many visitors find themselves stocking up on gear at any surfing, sailing, or scuba diving equipment shop online before their trip, ensuring they’re ready for their underwater adventure.
 The mountainous interior is also a great place for canyoning, caving, rock climbing, river rafting, and mountain biking.

 My Favorite Accommodations